 Bettas generally nap for short spells during the daytime; that’s just a betta thing, and it’s perfectly normal behavior.

-Stress weakens the betta’s immune system, leaving the fish more vulnerable to attack by parasites and bacteria.
+Overstimulation can be stressful for your pet, which weakens the betta’s immune system, leaving the fish more vulnerable to attack by parasites and bacteria.

 Bettas are notoriously fussy feeders, and the stress of too much light in the tank can cause your betta fish to stop eating.